marv50/ArmRIEL/README.md

 ```

-# ArmRiel + LynxRobotics Submodule Guide
+# ArmRiel + LynxRobotics Submodule Guide (Branch-Aware)

 This guide is for teammates who already cloned the **ArmRiel** fork but haven't pulled the `LynxRobotics` submodule yet.
-It also explains how to keep both ArmRiel and the submodule updated.
+It explains how to work with ArmRiel and the submodule on **any branch**, and how to keep everything updated.

 ---